How to Submit Protocols to the UCI hSCRO

 - IRB (or equivalent ethics review) Approval Letter (this can be replaced by an IRB-stamped approved sample consent)

-- In some instances, the approved consent form can be replaced by a statement from the providing company or institution indicating specimens are de-identified, no access to the key code will be granted,
+- In some instances (such as cell lines from Coriell), the approved consent form can be replaced by a statement from the providing company or institution indicating specimens are de-identified, no access to the key code will be granted,

 - Registry Number: